Saint Croix Falls Dam

 Saint Croix Falls Dam, also known as St. Croix Falls Dam, is a hydroelectric dam on the St. Croix River between St. Croix Falls, Wisconsin and Taylors Falls, Minnesota.
-The only dam on the St. Croix River, it is operated by Xcel Energy.
+The only hydroelectric dam on the St. Croix River, it is operated by Xcel Energy.

 History

 The natural Saint Croix Falls was a series of rapids with a drop of about 55 ft over 6 mi.
 The water power served the lumber industry in the nineteenth century before the construction of the current hydroelectric dam from 1905 to 1907.

 Lumber industry

 In 1837 Franklin Steele organized a company to build a small dam and sawmill at the falls.
 Caleb Cushing purchased the sawmill in 1846, but the property became entangled in legal disputes and had little commercial success.
 The early mill fell into disrepair, and in 1869 the local Polk County Press wrote that while "industrious relic hunters might find there a dam by a mill site, they would not find a mill by a dam site."
 A variation of this quote now appears on a historical marker near the dam.

 Development for the lumber industry resumed in 1889, when William Sauntry built the wood-pile Nevers Dam 11 mi upstream to help Friedrich Weyerhäuser control the flow of timber rafts after the 1886 St. Croix River log jam.
 Clear cutting and forest fires began to exhaust the area's lumber supply in the first decade of the twentieth century.